Irrational-Encoding-Wizardry/guide.encode.moe/overview/preface.md

 suited to this situation as they require skills that are easily applicable to careers outside of fansubbing.
-However, these roles are also incredibly difficult to teach, especially with the resources available to fansubbers, so if they are addressed in this book, it will not be in as much depth as other roles.
+However, these roles are also incredibly difficult to teach, especially with the resources available to fansubbers, so if they are addressed in this guide, it will not be in as much depth as other roles.

-If you don't even know what roles there are to choose from, don't worry—we'll get there.
+If you don't even know what roles there are to choose from, don't worry — we'll get there.
 For now, let's move on to some practical requirements.